Paisley and District Golf League

 31.7 Where a Girl is selected to play in a match played off handicap (matcher 4 – 6) and has obtained her handicap from the Ladies Standard Scratch Score, then the Competition Handicap Allowance differential should be applied as per GONGU recommendations (i.e. for the course being played, if the Ladies SSS is 73 and the Yellow Tees SSS is 71, then the Girl should have two additional shots).
 This should be agreed prior to commencement of play.

 Other Paisley and District Golf League Competitions

-This takes place each year at Elderslie Golf Club.
+This is a Junior Competition and is organised and takes place each year at Elderslie Golf Club.